Skip to content

 Upload

-Audio or video, up to eight hours and two gigabytes per file.
+Audio or video, up to eight hours and 50 gigabytes per file.
 Optional: title, recording date, and the names of the people speaking.
 Each one improves accuracy.

 02